CowboyLva/ebiomes/README.txt

 ## Issues

-To remove blackberry from snowy_grassland the default mod together with other vanilla game mods have had their decorations reregistered.
+To remove blackberry from snowy_grassland the default mods snowy grassland biome has been reregistered.
 So far there is no method(dev term, look up the minetest modding wiki or doc folder in install/build minetest directory(not .minetest)) designed to remove or change a single decoration.

 Fireflies are bugged outside of mtg.
 Has been tested in Ethereal as well.